 Share the details of any suspected vulnerabilities with the LiveAgent Development Team at email@example.com.
 Please do not publicly disclose these details outside of this process without explicit permission.
 In reporting any suspected vulnerabilities, please include as much information as possible.
 If you want to submit multiple reports at once, please submit only one report (the most important if possible) and wait for a response.

 We are pleased to offer a bounty for vulnerability information that helps us protect our customers as a thanks to the security researchers who choose to participate in our bug bounty program.
-The regular bounty reward is $50 per bounty submitted and verified by our dev team.
+The regular bounty reward is $50 per vulnerability submitted and verified by our development team.

 We will only reward the first reporter of a vulnerability.
-Any duplicate reports will not be rewarded.
+Duplicate reports will not be rewarded.